 About

-The Oregon Department of Transportation is preparing to install new bridge screening on twelve bridges and new railings on four of those bridges across Region 1.
-This project will meet legislative requirements and bring the bridge screenings and rails up to current safety requirements.
-We will also install an ornamental railing over a fifth bridge in Hillsboro.
+The Oregon Department of Transportation installed new bridge screening on twelve bridges and new railings on four of those bridges across Region 1.
+This project met legislative requirements and brings the bridge screenings and rails up to current safety requirements.
+We also installed an ornamental railing over a fifth bridge in Hillsboro.

-A bridge screen is a protective fence that will improve safety on our highways by preventing fallen and thrown objects from hitting people, vehicles or the highway below.
+A bridge screen is a protective fence that improves safety on our highways by preventing fallen and thrown objects from hitting people, vehicles or the highway below.

-The new railings will be installed on bridges that already have rails which are not up to current safety standards.
+The new railings will be installed on bridges that already had rails, but were not up to current safety standards.

 Above: An example of bridge screening that was installed on a previous ODOT project on I-5.